 The 18 passengers held extremely high expectations for this excursion, so the service they received in-flight had to be comparable to the service they have received at five-star resorts.
 With great caterers, a fantastic flight crew, support from the team back home and my ability to adjust to the unseen – we had a very successful trip around the world.
 The rest of this blog series will cover each location in detail, so check back soon.

 This is the first part of a series on my personal experiences as an onboard chef touring the world in a luxury private jet.
-If you have any questions about this article or about in-flight catering, contact me at email@example.com.
+If you have any questions about in-flight catering, contact email@example.com.